frlender/barista/README.md

 in your HTML and you're all set.

 If you want to use only parts of the library or roll your own extensions to it, go right ahead!
 Just download the code or fork it and go wild!
 We welcome pull requests and feedback.

+# **Components**
+Barista provides models, collections, views, and utility functions out of the box.
+These components can be extended using [standard extension mechanisms](http://backbonejs.org/#Model-extend "Extension") in backbone.js and underscore.js

 ## **Models**
 Models provide objects that encapsulate information about commonly used data types in Connectivity Map data.
 Many models also abstract the logic required to retrieve that information via the Connectivity Map's data APIs.
 Check out an [example model](http://cmap.github.io/barista/doc/models/CellCountModel.html "Example Model") to get a feel for what models provide